ethyca/fides/docs/fides/docs/tutorial/google.md

 }
 ```

-In the final step, enable the Fidesctl policy already in place to pass by [updating Google Analytics](pass.md).
+In the final step, enable the fidesctl policy already in place to pass by [updating Google Analytics](pass.md).